stcase/board-game-scheduler/README.md

 The goal then is to maximize the number of turns (or edges with weight 0) per hour (edges with weight one).
 Unfortunately this doesn't fall into the common minimum path problem, because the optimization is a ratio of both the path and the vertices in the path.

-Because each vertex only points to one other vertex, it creates some key feature for solving this algorithmically:
+Because each vertex only points to one other vertex and all vertices are adjacent to their connecting vertices, it creates some key features for solving this algorithmically:

 - Multiple closed and separate cycles (of the same length) can exist in one graph.
 - However, any closed cycle is equal to the optimal solution for the graph.

 The first point is simple: you can have two possibilities of timing as long as they have the same path length.
-For example, in the image below there are two cycles, starting at 11 and 19 in Japan.
+For example, in the image below there are two cycles for a turn order running from top to bottom.
+One starting at 11 and one at 19 in Japan.
-The second is key to solving the problem: any closed cycle is an optimal cycle.
+The second feature in the list is key to solving the problem: any closed cycle is an optimal cycle.
 If there was a more and less frequence cycle in the same graph, the more frequent would intercept with the less frequent (because all vertices are adjacent to their connecting vertices), and thus the less frequent one would become part of the more frequent one.

 ![Schedule with two closed cycles](doc/schedule2closedCycles.PNG)